diku-dk/alpacc/README.md

-# Alpacc
+# alpacc (Array Language Parallelism-Accelerated Compiler Compiler)
-Alpacc is a LLP parser generator [1] which creates parsers written in [Futhark](https://futhark-lang.org/).
-The parser will be able to compute the sequence of production rules used to construct the input string.
+alpacc is a parallel LL parser generator which creates parsers written in [Futhark](https://futhark-lang.org/).
+These parsers uses the LLP grammmar class [1] together with a parallel lexer generator [2].
+The parsers are currently not that useful in real life applications.
+Since the parser either creates the tree or not and does not tell the user if an error happend.

+The parsing is done using the entry point `parse`.
+This function takes a UTF-8 encoded array of `u8` values and returns an empty array if the string could not be parse.
+If the string could be parsed then an nonempty array with a tree will be returned.
+The tree will be a preorder traversal of the syntax tree where each node either is a production or a terminal.
+Each node will have a index to the parent node.

 ## Defining parsers
 Either a terminal or a nonterminal can be defined on each line which ends in a semicolon.